nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 <img src="UML\Images\EventListSD.png" style="zoom:80%;" />

-#### Why implemented in this way:
+#### 2.4.2 Why implemented in this way:

 It is necessary to have a list which contains all the current event/class so that we can show/ batch process events more efficiently.
 Moreover, this component serves intermediary functions and avoids other classes access deep into the functionality of classes (Event, Schedule e.t.c) inside the ArrayList, thus reduces the coupling of the code base.
 Additionally, this component also converted all the String parameters parsed by Parser into various Types that required by other classes that the EventList contains, further reducing the coupling.

+## Appendix A: Product Scope

 ### Target user profile

-Our target user profile is students studying in NUS.
+Our target user profile is students studying in NUS, who are looking for a convenient and easy way to keep track and manage their schedule.

 ### Value proposition

-{Describe the value proposition: what problem does it solve?}
+NUSPlanner aims to help students who are studying in the National University of Singapore better manage their hectic schedules, allowing them to take charge of their schedules and ensure that they have their upcoming events well-planned out.

+# Appendix B:
 ## User Stories

 | Version | As a ...     | I want to ...                             | So that I can ...                                                                  |